As a non-resident in Canada, filing your tax return before the 30 April deadline can often be a tricky task – especially if you live a busy life!

 The main advantage of filing yourself is that it’s free.

-· Our team will review your case in detail and ensure you avail of all of the expenses and reliefs you're entitled to
+- A full review of your case in detail in order to ensure you get of all of the expenses and reliefs you can

-· We'll transfer your maximum legal tax refund straight to your bank account
+- Maximum legal tax refund delivered straight to your bank account, wherever you are

 - Convenient online service with no tricky and boring paperwork